borahuho/ci_cd-demo/README.md

 ## Prerequisites

-Works on Windows 10 and tested on macOS (macOS needs the Virtualbox extension pack).
+Works on Windows 10 and tested on macOS.

 Software needed:
 * Git bash for Windows